uswamaryam12/Artificial-Intelligence/README.md

 Welcome to the AI Projects Repository! 🤖

-This repository houses a collection of diverse and innovative Artificial Intelligence projects developed by [Your Name/Organization].
+This repository houses a collection of diverse and innovative Artificial Intelligence projects developed by Uswa Mariam.
 Explore cutting-edge solutions, implementations, and experiments across various AI domains.

 ## Table of Contents